Niagara Falls shooting on Clifton Hill kills under 18

 A young man was killed and two others were injured in an overnight shooting in a popular tourist area of Niagara Falls.

-Niagara Regional Police officers said they responded to a shooting inside the Great Canadian Midway Entertainment Complex on Clifton Hill at around 12:30 a.m.
+Niagara Regional Police officers respond to a shooting inside the Great Canadian Midway Recreation Complex on Clifton Hill at approximately 12:30 a.m.
 Friday.

 Officers traced three men with gunshot wounds, all of whom were under the age of 18.
 One of the victims was declared brought dead on the spot, police said in a press release on Friday morning.